 8 Proven Benefits of Cross-Training For Runners

-We all know that running isn’t just about running.
-There are so many pieces to our training plan jigsaw puzzle to ensure we can attain optimum performance, remain injury-free, and stay happy and healthy.
+Our training plan jigsaw puzzle has so many different pieces to ensure we can attain optimum performance, remain injury-free, and stay happy and healthy throughout our workout routine.

-Some of these essential components include warming up, stretching, strength training, sports massage, healthy eating, mobility, sufficient sleep, hydration, and, you guessed it, cross-training.
+Some of these essential components include warming up, stretching, strength training, sports massage, healthy eating, mobility work, sufficient sleep, hydration, and, you guessed it, cross-training.

-There are many benefits of cross-training for runners that can help us train, race, and recover to the best of our ability.
+Cross-training has many benefits for runners, including helping us train, race, and recover to the best of our ability.

-This article will discuss why cross-training should be part of our training plans and the 8 benefits of cross-training for runners of all levels, distances, and ages.
+This guide will discuss the eight most important benefits of cross-training for runners of all levels, distances, and ages.

 A person smiling on an elliptical machine.